Arkansas Defamation Definition

 In order for a written or spoken statement to be deemed defamatory in Arkansas, a plaintiff must prove:

-- How the statement caused harm or reputation loss to the plaintiff;
+- How the statement caused reputation loss to the plaintiff;

 - That the material in question referenced the plaintiff;

 - That the defendant is responsible for publishing or speaking the statement under review;